BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 In this way we can see in real time the effect of orders on a position.

 Uploading your exported trades to an Ai model like claude or GPT will quickly spot the mistake.

+### Live Order and Position Updates
+If trading on very low resolution or using renko blocks, it is possible that 2 or more TimeSlices can be received before an order or position update is received and processed.
+Sometimes order and position updates arrive from the broker 1 to 2 seconds after the event that triggered order entry or position creation.

+You need to allow for this by including logic to handle this in your strategy, to avoid submitting multiple orders, before an order fill event is received.

+This won't happen in backtesting, but it does happen in live markets.